Since 2009, NCICS’s primary activity has been operating a National Oceanic and Atmospheric Administration (NOAA) Cooperative Institute.

 - Climate Data Records and Scientific Data Stewardship — Providing high-quality satellite and in situ observing datasets that document the Earth’s climate

 - Climate Literacy, Outreach, Engagement, and Communications — Advancing the public’s knowledge and understanding of climate information and climate change, including climate impacts and opportunities for adaptation and mitigation

 - Surface Observing Networks — Sustaining and improving climate in situ observations and observing networks

 - Workforce Development — Training the next generation of skilled climate scientists

 - Consortium Projects — Augmenting CICS-NC capabilities through CICS consortium member partnerships

-These streams are supported by the different divisions in NCEI, NOAA Line Offices such as the National Environmental Satellite, Data and Information Service (NESDIS), Oceanic and Atmospheric Research (OAR), and the National Weather Service (NWS), the US Global Change Research Program (USGCRP), and North Carolina State University.
-CICS-NC is structured thematically by these streams.
+These focus areas were supported by the different divisions in NCEI; NOAA Line Offices such as the National Environmental Satellite, Data and Information Service (NESDIS), Oceanic and Atmospheric Research (OAR), and the National Weather Service (NWS); the US Global Change Research Program (USGCRP), and North Carolina State University.